-Providers will need to book new Initial Interview Appointments for Participants following the reinstatement of Mutual Obligations.
+Providers will need to book new Initial Interview Appointments for Participants following the reinstatement of Mutual Obligations for the Temporary Income Suspension process to apply.
 If the Participant fails to attend the new Appointment they will be suspended as per the usual process, with the 28 days commencing again.